POPADS

 Cassava Manioc – The Names of Cassava Around the World

 From yuca in Latin America to mandioca in Brazil, the many names of cassava manioc reflect the diversity in its preparation and consumption.
+Here are cassava other names around the world.

 Despite the widespread cultivation of cassava manioc, it is referred to by various names across the globe.